 You could take a guided trek or mountaineering skill course from one of many experienced mountain guiding companies.
-During the winter season, you could ski or snowboard at Whakapapa in North Island or endless choices in Queenstown (The Remarkable, Coronet Peak, Cardona, Treble Cones).
-Outside winter season, the indoor ski is possible at Snowplanet in Auckland.
+During the winter season, you could ski or snowboard at Whakapapa in North Island or have endless choices in Queenstown (The Remarkable, Coronet Peak, Cardona, Treble Cones).
+Outside winter season, indoor ski is possible at Snowplanet in Auckland.

 If you require self-catering, there are plenty of Halal butcher around major cities given New Zealand export its meat and poultry abroad.

 For the Lord of the Ring fans, while you can book the various location tours, you could plan a trip to Tongariro National Park where you can admire the Middle Earth landscape at your own pace.
-When in Nelson, South Island don’t miss out to pop by jeweller Jens Hansen who designed and made the famous movie ring.
+When in Nelson, South Island don’t miss out to pop by jeweler Jens Hansen who designed and made the famous movie ring.

-If you are into design and creative art, World of Wearable Art and Classic Cars Museum in Nelson and WETA Workshop in Wellington for filmmaking experience can’t be overlooked.
+If you are into design and creative art, the World of Wearable Art and Classic Cars Museum in Nelson and WETA Workshop in Wellington for filmmaking experience can’t be overlooked.

-There are quirkiest and interesting places to visit such as the longest place name in the world with 92 letters (Hawke’s Bay), world’s steepest residential road (Baldwin Street, Dunedin), and the largest wooden building in Southern Hemisphere (Old Government Buildings, Wellington).
+There are quirkiest and most interesting places to visit such as the longest place name in the world with 92 letters (Hawke’s Bay), world’s steepest residential road (Baldwin Street, Dunedin), and the largest wooden building in Southern Hemisphere (Old Government Buildings, Wellington).

-New Zealand night sky is perfect to view Southern Cross, Southern Lights and the Milky Ways at the International Dark Sky Reserve (Mt John Observatory, Lake Tekapo).
+New Zealand night sky is perfect to view Southern Cross, Southern Lights, and the Milky Ways at the International Dark Sky Reserve (Mt John Observatory, Lake Tekapo).

 Tourism New Zealand: Click here